JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 The general approach is summarised as follows:

 •	Step 1: Started by formulating a new derived table called sector_return.
-The sector return table includes the average return (daily_return) calculated by (closing price-open price)/open price for each sector in the two countries respectively.
+The sector return table includes the average return (daily_return) calculated by (closing price-open price)/open price round 4 decimals for each sector in the two countries respectively.

 ```
 with sector_return as (